Barnab1/jobProjects/README.md

 # jobProjects
-That repository will contain every project I accomplished while learning to code
+That repository contains every project I accomplished while learning to code

 # Purpose of Projects